A Brand New Organ Has Been Found In The Human Body

 “The anatomic description that had been laid down over 100 years of anatomy was incorrect.
 This organ is far from fragmented and complex.
 It is simply one continuous structure,” Professor Coffey explained.

-Located in our digestive system, the mesentery connects our intensive to our abdomen, and although the new evidence sheds light on its composition, functionality is still poorly understood.
+Located in our digestive system, the mesentery connects our intestine to our abdomen, and although the new evidence sheds light on its composition, functionality is still poorly understood.

 “Now we have established anatomy and the structure.
 The next step is the function.
 If you understand the function you can identify abnormal function, and then you have disease.”